lunaroco33/terma/README.md

 # Terma

-This is a library of process for developing software with LLMs, specifically Claude Code.
+This is a highly-opinionated library of philosophy and process for developing software with LLMs, specifically Claude Code.

 Copy/clone the contents of `out` into `~/.claude/commands` to install these across all projects.